“We need to improve productivity.”

 You can hear the Project Management Office’s (PMO) directive coming at you over and over again as you shuffle through paper reports.

 Your project has been delayed.
 Yet again.
 As you anxiously wait for construction materials, you’re aware that you have already wasted an extra $100K in equipment fees.

 To make matters worse, your morning is wasted in searching for information, waiting on approvals or confirmation of your newly deployed contractor’s active certification, or requesting the status on shipping and costs.

 You can’t help but think: Isn’t this all too familiar?

 When the project is over, you’ll be missing visibility of key data, thanks to the highly fragmented nature of the construction industry and its various stakeholders.
 That makes it nearly impossible to measure overall project performance and pinpoint areas of improvement.

 It’s like the construction industry version of Groundhog Day.

 There is no doubt there is a disconnect among key players on projects, including subcontractors and field-to-office.
-Added to this is a lack of complete project visibility among EPC projects, making it nearly impossible to track and communicate the ROI of large-scale investments.
+Added to this is a lack of complete project visibility among Construction Management Software projects, making it nearly impossible to track and communicate the ROI of large-scale investments.